fyceu/Prefetch-Analysis/Walkthrough.md

 Remember we still have `prefetech.csv` which we can use to deep dive into all important files and locations observed from our findings.

-Let's search for the following in Timeline Explorer:
+Let's search for the following terems in Timeline Explorer to see if we missed anything:
 - `burpsuite`
 - `\b.exe`
 - `\c.exe`